 The Department has mandatory faculty advising for each of its major and minor programs.
 Students are required to meet with their faculty advisor at least twice a year.
 See the Director, Dr. B. Phillips (301-405-1061), or the Program Management Specialist in Undergraduate Studies in 2139 Plant Sciences Building (301-405-4359) for additional information.

 Internships can be readily arranged for students interested in private sector employment.
 Internships with scientists are also available at nearby federal and state agencies.

 The department sponsors student teams that participate in regional and national contests.
 These teams participate in competitions in the following areas: turf, weed and crop science, and landscape contracting.

 Students enrolled in this major enjoy taking part in one or more of these teams.

 Scholarships and Financial Assistance

 Several scholarships and awards are available to AGST students.
 Contact the Associate Dean's office at 301-405-2078 for additional information.
 The Department also maintains a listing of scholarships.
-Contact Kathy Hunt in 2110 Plant Sciences, 301-405-4355.
+For more information regarding these scholarships contact Jessica Trotta in 2102 Plant Sciences, 301-405-4356.